Maya AI

 Stack

 FastAPI, React, AWS Bedrock (Claude), DynamoDB, Oracle CCS, n8n, Render.
-Voice via a third-party voice provider.
-SMS and email handled through dedicated channels.
-Mobile via a customer widget.
+Voice via third-party provider.
+SMS and email through dedicated channels.
+Mobile via customer widget.